wjw465150/GeodeUserGuide/Geode_6(Developing with Apache Geode).md

 - Regions that receive events from remote caches
 - Regions that provide function arguments and results

-**Note:** If you are storing objects with the [HTTP Session Management Modules](https://geode.apache.org/docs/guide/17/tools_modules/http_session_mgmt/chapter_overview.html), these objects must be serializable since they are serialized before being stored in the region.
+**注意:** If you are storing objects with the [HTTP Session Management Modules](https://geode.apache.org/docs/guide/17/tools_modules/http_session_mgmt/chapter_overview.html), these objects must be serializable since they are serialized before being stored in the region.

 To minimize the cost of serialization and deserialization, Geode avoids changing the data format whenever possible.
 This means your data might be stored in the cache in serialized or deserialized form, depending on how you use it.
 For example, if a server acts only as a storage location for data distribution between clients, it makes sense to leave the data in serialized form, ready to be transmitted to clients that request it.
 Partitioned region data is always initially stored in serialized form.